anaclumos/extracranial/docs/Interests/Tools for Thought.md

 - [The Fastest Frontend for the Headless Web | Gatsby](https://www.gatsbyjs.com/)
 - [Next.js by Vercel - The React Framework](https://nextjs.org/)
 - [Build optimized websites quickly, focus on your content | Docusaurus](https://docusaurus.io/)

+One radical idea that uses classic blogging services is a Second Brain...
+- Write everything as small chunks of notes (Posts.)
+- Let Algolia Web indexing do all of the interlinkings.
+- You *search* this custom Algolia indices to pull up whatever you want to think "interlinkedly."
+- Basically, just give up linking things.